ome/omero-guides/index.rst

 You can also watch videos of OMERO features or workshop recordings on the `Open Microscopy Environment YouTube channel <https://www.youtube.com/channel/UCyySB9ZzNi8aBGYqcxSrauQ/videos>`_.

+Further, the external guides can help both with organizing trainings as well as looking at OMERO from a different vantage point and easing beginners into OMERO usage, see `I3D:bio's OMERO training materials <https://zenodo.org/records/8323588>`_.

 Getting started
 ---------------